peternrdstrm/Arkenfox-Overrides/README.md

 - I use Bitwarden as my one and only password manager
 - I don't have any other extensions than uBlock Origin and Bitwarden
 - I use Windows 11, x86-64
-- I never sync my browsimg data
+- I never sync my browsing data
 - I self host my [Instance of Whoogle](https://github.com/benbusby/whoogle-search)

 Now, my list: